EndNote and Styles

 EndNote uses referencing styles which determine the mechanics of a particular style of referencing, by specifying which elements are needed (author, title, date, URL), in the order in which those elements appear, and the use of punctuation.
 EndNote does this for both in-text citations and the reference list or bibliography.

 Most UWA courses use one of the following styles of referencing:

 With the exception of AGLC, these styles are available through the Styles menu in the EndNote program.

 * For those studying law units, the AGLC style has been developed for use with EndNote.
 Further information about the style is available on the AGLC4 Guide.
 To download the style, go to the AGLC4 and EndNote tab.

 ** The EndNote style which best supports the Vancouver style (based on Citing Medicine) is the style within EndNote titled "Citing Medicine".
 Do not use the Vancouver style that comes with EndNote software.
 A UWA style has been developed and can be downloaded from the EndNote tab on the Vancouver (based on Citing Medicine) Guide.

 Information about the different Reference styles

-When you download the EndNote program to your computer it comes with over 400 of the most popular output styles.
-However the Harvard, APA, Vancouver and some other major styles that come with EndNote install are not complete when citing online sources.
+When you download the EndNote program to your computer it comes with over 400 of the most popular output styles, including many of the styles in use at UWA.
+Some of the styles are available in different versions, UWA students should use these versions:

 For complete instructions on installing styles, view: